-Refresher training: Refresher sessions are offered on a regular basis to ensure the employees are current with our safe work practices and with regulatory-required training.
+- Refresher training: Refresher sessions are offered on a regular basis to help ensure employees are current with our safe work practices and with regulatory-required training.

-Service restoration training: This specialized training is provided on a regular basis for employees who support service restoration efforts to ensure that our team members can safely identify and assess damage following a storm, protect the public from hazards such as downed wires and safely repair or replace damaged facilities in order to restore service for customers.
+- Service restoration training: This specialized training is provided on a regular basis for employees who support service restoration efforts.
+Team members learn to safely identify and assess damage following a storm, protect the public from hazards such as downed wires and safely repair or replace damaged facilities to restore service for customers.

-FirstEnergy’s training courses are offered in a variety of formats (i.e., in-person, web-based, instructor-led remote) to optimize timeliness of delivery, student comprehension and sustainability.
+FirstEnergy’s training courses are offered in a variety of formats (i.e., in-person, web-based, instructor-led, and remote) to optimize timeliness of delivery, student comprehension and sustainability.

-Contractor safety includes strengthening our partnerships with our contractors and aligning our efforts to reduce exposures, eliminate events and pursue excellence in safety and human performance, while sharing information and best practices.
+Contractor safety includes strengthening our partnerships with our contractors and focusing our efforts to reduce their exposures, eliminate events and pursue excellence in safety and human performance, while sharing information and best practices.

 Our comprehensive contractor safety program is a key part of this effort and consists of the following elements:

 - Contractor Pre-Qualification: This is a formalized annual review of our contractors' safety readiness and performance.